Skip to content

 });

-After(VendorScript) ensures app.js is rendered after vendor.js.
-Before(target) is the inverse — use it when the asset being declared should precede another.
+$$after(target) ensures app.js is rendered after vendor.js. $$before(target) is the inverse — declare it on the asset that should come first.